abbgrade/PsSqlTestServer/Docs/Test-DockerSqlServer.md

 ```

 ## DESCRIPTION
-Checks if PsDocker is installed, and if the Docker service is running.
+Checks if psdocker is installed, and if the Docker service is running.

 ## EXAMPLES